MWPatterson2000/GPOBackup/README.md

 - 2023-03-16 - Script Cleanup
 - 2023-08-16 - Adding ability to use 7-Zip from compression
 - 2023-08-21 - Added Orphaned GPO Report, Add 14 Char from GUID for GPO Backups, Cleanup
+- 2023-10-08 - Moved order to longer processing at the end

 Thanks for others on here that I have pulled parts from to make a more comprehensive script